m10rten/suite/README.md

 - `showcase` - A showcase of the packages in this repository.
 - `api` - An API folder where the API's can be stored.

+### `Examples`

+A folder containing examples for random code snippets.

+- `next-cache` - An example of how to cache data in a Next.js application.
+- `drizzle-pull` - An example of how to pull data from a PostgreSQL database with `drizzle-orm`.
+- `prisma-pull` - An example of how to pull data from a PostgreSQL database with `prisma`.

 ### `pkg`

 - `util` - A utility module for `Go`.